 Our labs are built to provide a realistic setting for learning.
 You'll learn proper safety procedures under the direction of an experienced teacher.
 You'll have the chance to work on the student-built houses on campus, as well as many other real-life projects.

 Classes are held Monday through Thursday, allowing for a three-day weekend.

 Internships with local businesses will give you networking opportunities and a chance to build your skills.

 Electricians generally focus on either construction or maintenance, although many do both.
 Electricians specializing in construction primarily install wiring systems into factories, businesses, and new homes.
 Electricians specializing in maintenance work fix and upgrade existing electrical systems and repair electrical equipment.
 Employment opportunities are expected to grow at a good rate.
 Electricians with the widest range of skills, including voice, data, and video wiring will be in high demand.

-According to the U.S. Department of Labor, the average salary for electrical and electronics installers and repairers in Nebraska is $61,510.
+According to the Bureau of Labor Statistics for our 20 county area, the annual salary range for electrical and electronics installers and repaireres is $36,754 - $44,845.

 You have one option available when enrolling in this program of study.

 Northeast Community College, 801 East Benjamin Ave, Norfolk,